[EVENTS]

 Sunday 10 April 2016 4pm

-consonance with the exhibition Ichor running at the gallery.
+event in consonance with the exhibition Ichor running

-- on the edge of the epicene; altering, adjusting, shifting, transforming, diluting…
+a virtual voice - on the edge of the epicene; altering, adjusting,

 Programme: